- About Steve

 Thursday, 15 August 2013

-Books For Men Book Reviews!
-The Stag and Hen Weekend by Mike Gayle
+Lad Lit Book Reviews: The Stag and Hen Weekend by Mike Gayle

 The story is split into two – the stag weekend with Phil and his pals, and then his fiancé Helen and her friends.
 As a reader, you are encouraged to start with whatever story you wished.
 I opted for the stag weekend.
 At first I struggled with the six main characters.
 Apart from Phil and his best man Simon, it was hard to tell who was who, but eventually I got there.
 But just when I thought the boys were about to get up to some mischief, Phil throws a massive strop and basically spends the entire time away from the lads!